 Be confident the air you breathe is healthy.
-Our inspectors perform a visual mold assessment with every home inspection – at no additional cost!
-If needed, we perform affordable air and mold testing with quick results.
+Our inspectors can perform affordable air quality and mold testing with quick results.

 Some mold problems are obvious — you can see it.
 If you can see mold, or if there is a musty odor in your home, you probably have a mold problem.
 Others are not so obvious.
 Mold growth may be found underneath wallpaper, baseboards, behind walls, and may be evidenced by discolored plaster or drywall.
 If you don’t have any observable mold, but are experiencing health related symptoms, mold could be growing in areas you can’t see, such as in heating ducts.
 In this case, the best way to determine if you have mold spores is to have mold testing performed.
 Testing is the only way to determine if you have a mold problem and what type it is.